coffebar/dotfiles/README.md

 - Mouse side buttons bound to copy and paste in graphics applications.
 Although I try to use the mouse less, it's useful for (web)apps with mouse-centric UI.

-- CapsLock is changed to Backspace.
+- CapsLock's behavior is changed to Backspace.

 - Nice aliases: **i** to install package, **md2pdf** to convert markdown file to pdf, **v** to open Neovim, **yy** to perform system upgrage.